flame-engine/flame/doc/components.md

     Sprite sprite = Sprite('player.png');

     final size = Vector2.all(128.0);
-    var player = SpriteComponent.fromSprite(size, sprite); // width, height, sprite
+    var player = SpriteComponent.fromSprite(size, sprite);

     // screen coordinates
-    player.position = ... // Vector2(0.0, 0,0) by default
+    player.position = ... // Vector2(0.0, 0.0) by default
     player.angle = ... // 0 by default

-    player.render(canvas); // it will render only if the image is loaded and the x, y, width and height parameters are not null
+    player.render(canvas); // it will render only if the image is loaded and the position and size parameters are not null
 ```

 In the event that you want to easily change the direction of your components rendering, you can also use